SickChill/SickChill.Wiki/Settings-explained.md

 `Update shows on startup`
 Feature was removed
 `Update shows on snatch`
-Lers SickRage update the shows data when an episode is snached.
+Lers SickRage update the shows data when an episode is snatched.
 `Send to trash for actions`
 This option lets SickRage move the files to a recycle bin instead of the normal permanent delete.
-Note doesn't work on all Operating Systems.
+Note: doesn't work on all Operating Systems. [(NSSM / WinService workaround)](https://github.com/SickRage/SickRage/wiki/FAQ's-and-Fixes#why-does-send-to-trash-option-not-send-the-files-to-the-recycle-bin)
 `Log file folder location`
 Lets you set a custom location for the log file.
 Also can be handy if you use a NAS to store the log on a usb stick.
 That allows the disks to go into standby and spin down.
 `Number of Log files saved`